The way we react to the emotions of kids has a big impact on their emotional intelligence.

 It helps kids to be aware of their emotions when they come.

-This realisation helps them to observe the emotion carefully without getting caught in it and react impulsively.
+This realization helps them to observe the emotion carefully without getting caught in it and react impulsively.

 Coupled with additional training in self-soothing techniques, they get enough time between action and reaction which helps in emotional regulation.